rasmusfreund/bioinf-prog-course/book/chapters/09_structuring_data.md

 ```

-> **Bonus info:** For each type of value the interpretation of length is different.
+> You have probably noticed that, for each type of value, the interpretation of length is different.
 In a string it is the number of characters, in a list is the number of values in the list and in a dictionary, it is the number of key-value pairs.
 How do you think Python knows which interpretation of length to use when the `len` function is called?
 This is where objects shine. `len(x)` just returns the value that `x.__len__()` returns.
 So the `len` function is defined roughly like this:
 > ```
 > def len(x):
 >     return x.__len__()